-In addition to the Form 502, the return must include a Virginia Schedule(s) VK-1 or Schedule(s) VK-1 Consolidated indicating the owner's share of income and Virginia modifications and credits, for each owner.
+In addition to Form 502, the return must include Schedule(s) VK-1 or Schedule(s) VK-1 Consolidated indicating the owner's share of income and Virginia modifications and credits for each owner.
 Also, Schedule 502ADJ and Schedule 502A, are usually required.
-In order to claim certain tax credits, specific documentation must be attached to the return; see the Schedule 502ADJ -Section C-Virginia Tax Credits section on Page 12 of these instructions for more information.
-If an entry is made on Line 1, Section C, of Form 502ADJ for state income tax paid, a supporting schedule must be attached.
-If the entity and the qualifying nonresident owners elect, a Form 765, Virginia Unified Nonresident Income Tax Return may be filed also, but that is a separate return and not an attachment to Form 502 (see Page 4 for more information).
+In order to claim certain tax credits, specific documentation must be attached to the return.
+See the Schedule 502ADJ, Section C - Virginia Tax Credits section of these instructions for more information.
+If an entry is made on Section C, Line 1 of Form 502ADJ for state income tax paid, a supporting schedule must be attached.
+If the PTE and the qualifying nonresident owners elect, a composite return, Form 765, Virginia Unified Nonresident Income Tax Return may also be filed, but that is a separate return and not an attachment to Form 502.

-A copy of the pass-through entity's federal return of income, as filed with the Internal Revenue Service, is required to be attached to the Virginia return.
-The required attachment includes the federal Form 1120S, Form 1065, or Form 1065B, with Schedule K. Do not include federal Schedule K-1 as it is not required.
+A copy of the PTE's federal return of income, as filed with the IRS, is required to be attached to the Virginia return.
+The required attachment includes the federal Form 1120S, Form 1065, or Form 1065B, with Schedule K. Do not include federal Schedule K-1 because it is not required.
 If the federal return is so voluminous that it is impractical to include a complete copy with the Virginia return, attach the Form 1120S, Form 1065, or Form 1065B along with the Schedule K and a statement that the complete return will be made available upon request.